ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 boost::asio::const_buffer input = readBuffer.data();
 ```

-defines an instance of the asio library's `const_buffer` class.
+defines an instance of the Asio library's `const_buffer` class.
 It holds a buffer that cannot be modified.
 Here, `readBuffer`'s member function is used to create a non-modifiable buffer from an existing string.

 The line